eftpmc/marionet/README.md

 ## Default Login

-When you first run Armer, you can log in with:
+When you first run Marionet, you can log in with:

 - **Username:** `test`
 - **Password:** `1234`